 Metro Water Services (MWS) has collected material data for the public (water main to meter) and private (water meter to residence/building) portion of water service lines for the EPA required service line inventory.
 Compilation of this data included reviewing old records dating back to 1904 as well as new construction records, use of a metal analyzer, and customer reported service line surveys.

 The service line inventory is available in this interactive map: Water Service Line Pipe Material Inventory.
-Please note that the materials shown are to the best of MWS knowledge.
+Please note that the materials shown are to the best of Water Services knowledge.

 If your address shows unknown, take this service line inventory survey to help us document the material of your service line.
 Need guidance?
 Watch this video to help you locate your service line and determine the pipe material.